Special Clerical Court: Size and leadership

-The current prosecutor and chairman of the Clerical Court (as of 2018) is Ebrahim Raisi, who was appointed by the supreme leader in 2012.
+The former Special Prosecutor of Clergy Court was Ebrahim Raisi, who was appointed by the supreme leader in 2012.

 The court and the law

 Unique characteristics and freedoms of court

 The clerical courts were not legalized or integrated into the official justice system, and remain under the direct jurisdiction of the Supreme Leader, and not, as all other courts in Iran, under the judiciary (i.e. the Judicial system of the Islamic Republic of Iran).
 This gives the clerical courts unique features that often limit the rights of the accused under the courts' jurisdiction.